Wind Chill Advisory issued for Deltana and Tanana Flats by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Benton, Jasper, Lake, Newton, Porter by NWS
+Winter Weather Advisory issued for Cottonwood, Jackson, Murray, Nobles, Rock by NWS

-Effective: 2022-12-26 04:13:00 EST Expires: 2022-12-26 11:00:00 EST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Benton; Jasper; Lake; Newton; Porter ROADS MAY BECOME SLICK THIS MORNING DUE TO FALLING SNOW Snow will continue to fall this morning across northern Illinois and northwest Indiana.
-While snow rates will remain light and amounts will only range from a coating to two inches, ambient cold temperatures will likely allow for slickness to develop on untreated roadways this morning.
-If planning to travel this morning, be alert for slick spots on snow-covered roads.
-The slippery travel conditions will include the morning commute.
+Effective: 2022-12-29 10:53:00 CST Expires: 2022-12-29 21:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Cottonwood; Jackson; Murray; Nobles; Rock WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 9 PM CST THIS EVENING * WHAT...Mixed precipitation.
+Snow accumulations of up to two inches and ice accumulations of a light glaze. * WHERE...Portions of northwest Iowa and southwest Minnesota. * WHEN...Until 9 PM CST this evening. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the evening commute.

 weather.gov